Tes-program/dubai-vacation/README.md

 - [x] 1.
 40% of the HTML code which includes the home section
 - [x] 2.
 Define the id and the classes for the section
+- [x] 3.
+Suggested the libraries needed such as Boxicons and Google Fonts
+- [x] 4.
+Read the documentations of the libraries and implemented them

 #### Memuletiwon Oluwafemi